 How to Download The Old Maps Of China

 Click on the title above the vintage map of China you want to download.
-A higher resolution map will open in a new window in your browser.
-If you then click on that map with your mouse you will have the option to save it to your device.
+A higher-resolution map will open in a new window in your browser.
+If you then click on that map with your mouse, you can save it to your device.

-I particularly like this map as includes a detailed inset map of Hong Kong in the bottom left hand corner.
-The bottom right corner includes an inset map of Beijing.
+I particularly like this map as it includes a detailed inset map of Hong Kong in the bottom left-hand corner.
+The bottom right corner consists of an inset map of Beijing.

 (There are more old maps of Japan here).